 #3 (4:34): Ahrefs

 Ahrefs is also a very popular tool.
 Again, it’s going to let you look at some of your competitor’s keywords, let you keep an eye on your own keywords, and see how your rank is doing.
-This is particularly important if your company has hired someone externally to do SEO.
+This is particularly important if your company has hired someone externally to do SEO for your business.
 You need to be keeping tabs on how you’re doing with those keywords.

 Competitor research is a great way to start doing some keyword research if you’re trying to figure out what keywords you should be ranking for.
 Look and see, what are people ranking on out there, what are they optimized for?
 The second way, of course, is just come up with it yourself.
 If you’re going to do any kind of keyword research, you first need to have your own ideas for asking the question, what is it that people might be typing in?
 Or what would they go type in into a Google search that would prompt my website to appear if you’re interested in my product or service?
 For example, if I’m a company that does dog grooming services, and I want to get found, what’s something that someone would type in if they went to Google?
 They may type in “dog grooming” or “dog groomers near me”, or “dog hair wash” or “doggy-wash centers”, or something along those lines.
 So, those will be the keywords that you might enter into any tool and from there, it’ll generate ideas for you.